Weapons found inside U.N. vehicles on ship in Kenya - vessel owner

 Regional police commander Francis Wanjohi told Reuters late on Tuesday that he did not have more details regarding the nature of the weapons and drugs found.

-In its statement, Hoegh Autoliners said the company was aware of reports that the Kenyan authorities had found a substance on its vessel that was being tested to ascertain whether could be drugs.
+In its statement, Hoegh Autoliners said the company was aware of reports that the Kenyan authorities had found a substance that was being tested to ascertain whether could be drugs.

 "We have no clear information at this point as to whether this is correct or not," it said in the statement.